corrode/tarnish/README.md

 that's roughly 10-20% the size of JSON.
 Messages are then base64 encoded before transmission.

-**Why base64?** The parent and worker communicate over stdin/stdout using a line-based protocol (one message per line).
+**Why base64?** The parent and task communicate over stdin/stdout using a line-based protocol (one message per line).
 Postcard produces binary output which can contain newline bytes that would break our line delimiter.
 Base64 encoding ensures messages are text-safe.
 This adds ~33% overhead but is simple